-So now that finally the cold of the winter is over I feel more comfortable going down there (the heating system there is not very efficient) with my baby boy.
+So now that finally, the cold of the winter is over I feel more comfortable going down to our 3rd floor (the heating system is not very efficient there) with my baby boy.

 If you follow me on Instagram you have probably seen little sneak peeks of how this place is coming along and the things I've been working on.
 So today (without showing much about the space that is not finished) I wanted to share a solution for storage and organizing using recycled materials.

 I collected a lot of cardboard boxes with the purchases for my shop and another (very exciting) project I'm working on right now, so I decided to make custom-sized storage boxes for a cabinet that I have in the studio.